The State of Virtual Photography [Q+A]

 Anyone using GT4 Photo Mode and sharing his screenshots on the internet forums in 2004 could be labelled as "the father of virtual photography", and as such I could be listed among them.
 But the truth is more complex.
 As THE person who coded the basic rules of virtual photography on the NeoGAF forum back in 2008 (No HUD, free camera, no cutscenes), and as the first person to have a website devoted to Virtual Photography in 2009, briton Duncan Harris is widely acknowledged as the first person to handle, code and share the highest quality virtual photography captures on the internet for many years.

-- Who are the most famous virtual photographers in time?
+- Who are the most influencial virtual photographers in time?

 I have been a virtual photographer since 2004, and as far as I'm concerned I would name the above-mentioned Duncan Harris for his seminal contribute to the art and its diffusion, the brazilian Leonardo Sang, who was really the first with an artistic approach and attitude towards the medium, and Petri Levälahti known as Berduu because thanks to his social media accounts and his position as a community manager at EA DICE he is really spreading the word inside and outside the community.
-There are a lot of other virtual photographers out there with thousands of followers that would probably be worth a mention but I can't say they will make history somehow, because they are mostly a cog in the advertising machine of videogame corporations and have a name only inside the gaming community.
+There are a lot of other virtual photographers out there with thousands of followers that would probably be worth a mention but I can't say they will make history somehow, because they are mostly a cog in the advertising machine of videogame corporations and have no personal ambition to spread gaming culture outside the gaming community.

 - How can I show my virtual photography to the world?
 What's the best way to promote myself, my art and my skills in virtual photography?

-- Can I make money with virtual photography?
+- Can I make some money with virtual photography?
 Is virtual photography a job for someone?

 My experience has taught me that there are 3 levels of gratification in the field of virtual photography.